Chudische/Shabashka/README.md

 Also authenticated user in account dropdown can gets to the message list page, where he can see all his conversations grouped by offers.
 When he clicked on message he gest to offers chat.

+### Categories

+Categories is separated to two parts:
+- Super Category
+- Sub Category

+They all in one table of database.
+But you can create an offer only in the sub category.
+Super category is made only for a good locking(just for now)

 ### Main page

 On the main page there are all offers in status active.
 User can: